Skip to content

 • search: any valid search string (see search)

-• sort: one of filepath, scheduled, deadline, priority or urgency.
+• sort: (optional) one of filepath, scheduled, deadline, priority, urgency, or keyword.
+Default is filepath

-• limit: (optional) set the display limit to result the number of results shown.
+• limit: (optional) set the display limit to restrict the number of results shown

 Example: